-A Universal Air Travel Plan (UATP) Card is a prepaid airline card which holds the unused airfare tickets, due to changing travel agencies, for Delta, United, American, and Southwest for all UW Campuses.
+A Universal Air Travel Plan (UATP) Card is a prepaid airline card for all UW Campuses which holds the unused airfare tickets, due to changing travel agencies, for Delta, United, American, and Southwest.

-- Tickets with the big four (United, Delta, American, and Southwest) have been converted and will no longer be in an individual's personal profile.
+- Tickets with the big four (United, Delta, American, and Southwest) were converted and are no longer in an individual's personal profile.

 - The remaining unused tickets on all other carriers moved to Travel Incorporated and remain with the original traveler, (mostly international tickets and some domestic carriers such as Jet Blue and Alaska Airlines).
 (This does not apply to athletics.)